-- Medical conditions predisposing to fractures - eg, osteogenesis imperfecta, metabolic bone disease in neonates, rickets, osteoporosis, copper deficiency, osteomyelitis, leukaemia, and disseminated neuroblastoma.
+- Medical conditions predisposing to fractures - eg, osteogenesis imperfecta, metabolic bone disease in neonates, rickets, copper deficiency, osteomyelitis, leukaemia and disseminated neuroblastoma.

-- Glutaric aciduria, which may be a rare cause of subdural haematoma.
+- Glutaric acidaemia, which may be a rare cause of subdural haematoma.

-- If there is head injury, also arrange a retinal examination by an opthalmologist and a skeletal survey with oblique views of the ribs.
+- Retinal examination: if there is head injury, also arrange a retinal examination by an ophthalmologist and a skeletal survey with oblique views of the ribs.

 - A full skeletal survey (if indicated, as above) must include plain X-rays of the spine, including lateral views.

-- If sexual abuse is suspected, the child may need screening for sexually transmitted infections (carried out by an appropriately trained clinician; see separate article Safeguarding Children - Referral and Management of an Abused or At-risk Child).
+- Sexual health tests: If sexual abuse is suspected, the child may need screening for STIs, carried out by an appropriately trained clinician.
+See the separate Safeguarding Children (Referral and Management of an Abused or At-risk Child) article.

-- Forensic dentists can interpret bite marks, differentiating animal from human ones, and sometimes identifying the abuser.
+- Forensic dentistry: forensic dentists can interpret bite marks, differentiating animal from human ones, and sometimes identifying the abuser.

-- Specific investigations may be required to exclude the various differential diagnoses (above).
+- Other specific investigations may be required to exclude the various differential diagnoses (above).

-See separate article Safeguarding Children - Referral and Management of an Abused or At-risk Child.
+See the separate Safeguarding Children (Referral and Management of an Abused or At-risk Child) article.
 The child's welfare is paramount.

-- These are doctors/nurses/midwives who provide advice and support in child protection to those working in a hospital, PCT or practice.
+- These are doctors/nurses/midwives who provide advice and support in child protection to those working in a hospital, locality or practice.

-- There is also a 'designated professional' who has overall responsibility for child protection within a PCT.
+- There is also a 'designated professional' who has overall responsibility for child protection within a clinical commissioning group (CCG).